chanced/classy-store/README.md

   @mutator
   inc(n = 1) {
     this.count = this.count + n;
+    // if you do not use @mutator, you can also:
+    // this.broadcast()
     return this.count;
   }

   @mutator
   async delayed() {
     const delay = new Promise((res) => setTimeout(res, 500));